crobox/clickhouse-scala-client/PUBLISH.md

 from http://www.scala-sbt.org/release/docs/Using-Sonatype.html

 The credentials for your Sonatype OSSRH account need to be stored somewhere safe (e.g. NOT in the repository).
-Common convention is a ~/.sbt/1.0/sonatype.sbt file with the following:
+Common convention is a ~/.sbt/1.0/sonatype.sbt or (~/.sbt/.credentials) file with the following:

 ```
 credentials += Credentials("Sonatype Nexus Repository Manager",